kubernetes-sigs/promo-tools/README.md

 for each destination registry.
 The promoter also prints warnings about images in `M` that cannot be found in the source registry (call it `S`):

-- `D \ S` = images that are lost (no way to promote it because it cannot be found!)
+- `M \ S` = images that are lost (no way to promote it because it cannot be found!)

 ## Server-side operations

-During the promtion process, all data resides on the server (currently, Google Container Registry for images).
+During the promotion process, all data resides on the server (currently, Google Container Registry for images).
 That is, no images get pulled and pushed back up.
 There are two reasons why it does things entirely server-side: